zhousg/harmonyos5_article/08-HarmonyOS5-SkeletonDetection-Case.md

 # Skeleton Detection Case Article

 ## Summary
-This article mainly introduces a case of implementing skeleton detection using the ArkTS language in HarmonyOS 5.0.
-By using `visionBase` and `skeletonDetector`, the detection of skeletal key points is performed.
+This article primarily introduces a case of implementing skeleton detection using the ArkTS language on HarmonyOS 5.0.
+By leveraging `visionBase` and `skeletonDetector`, the detection of skeletal key points is carried out.
 Meanwhile, the confidence threshold is lowered to enhance the flexibility of detection.

+## Application Scenarios
+Human skeleton key point detection is mainly used to detect some key points of the human body and describe human skeletal information through these points.
+Specific applications are mainly concentrated in intelligent video surveillance, patient monitoring systems, human-computer interaction, virtual reality, human animation, smart homes, intelligent security, and athlete-assisted training, etc.

+It supports the recognition of 17 key points, specifically the nose, left and right eyes, left and right ears, left and right shoulders, left and right elbows, left and right wrists, left and right hips, left and right knees, and left and right ankles.

 ## Implementation Steps
 1. Define the request object.